2022 Kherson counteroffensive: September

 From 1 to 2 September, Russian milbloggers reported further Ukrainian advances, but also a series of successful Russian counter-attacks.
 Many villages were reportedly contested.
-On 2 September, a day of mourning was declared by Ukrainian authorities in Zaporitzhya, after the heavy losses suffered by the native 128th Mountain Assault Brigade during the opening days of the offensive.
+On 2 September, a day of mourning was declared by Ukrainian authorities in Zakarpattia Oblast, after the heavy losses suffered by the native 128th Mountain Assault Brigade during the opening days of the offensive.
 On 3 September, the British Ministry of Defence said that Ukrainian forces had made three main lines of attack in Kherson Oblast, and had a military advantage of tactical surprise as a result of Russian commanders' mistakes and Russian logistical problems.
 Ukrainian forces destroyed Russian pontoon bridges.
 There was gunfire near the centre of Kherson city.

-On the same day, Russian milbloggers claimed that Ukrainian troops had captured Blahodativka village and withdrawn from a few positions near Sukhyi Stavok.
+Also on 3 September, Russian milbloggers claimed that Ukrainian troops had captured the village of Blahodativka and withdrawn from a few positions near Sukhyi Stavok.
+In early September, elements of the 35th Marine Brigade crossed a small river and reached the village of Bruskynske, attempting to advance southward as part of General Andrii Kovalchuk's plan to bisect the Russian-held area on the west bank.
+At Bruskynske, the Russians had constructed a second line of defense.
+The Ukrainian unit suffered losses in personnel and vehicles spending several weeks fighting in the area.

-On 4 September, president Zelenskyy announced the liberation of two villages in Kherson Oblast and one in Donetsk Oblast.
+On 4 September, president Zelenskyy announced the liberation of two villages in Kherson Oblast.
 Ukrainian authorities released a photo showing the raising of the Ukrainian flag in Vysokopillia by Ukrainian forces.

+On 5 September, the Ukrainians claimed to have killed 30 Russian soldiers and destroyed 3 tanks in a strike against Kherson city; an anti-aircraft missile system and six trucks were also claimed to have been hit near the Antonivka Bridge.

 On 6 September, Ukraine started a second offensive in the Kharkiv area, where it achieved a rapid breakthrough.
 Meanwhile, Ukrainian attacks also continued along the southern frontline, though reports about territorial changes were largely unverifiable.